 1. Council Grove

 History, architecture, food, and scenic walkways—this town has it all!
 There is too much to pack into this brief paragraph, so keep your eyes open as you drive.
 Many of the historic landmarks of this Santa Fe Trail town are well marked.
 Must-sees include the beautiful downtown, the Kaw Mission, the Madonna of the Trail, and the gorgeous walkway along the Neosho River.
-When you’re done exploring, stop at the Trail Days Cafe and Museum for a fascinating combination of good food and over 150 years of local history.
 Little wonder that Council Grove is listed as one of the 8 Wonders of Kansas History.